Partitioning-related clauses for

 IMPORT PARTITION ...
 TABLESPACEon subpartitioned tables, both partition and subpartition names are allowed.
 When a partition name is specified, subpartitions of that partition are included.

 ALTER TABLE ...
-REORGANIZE PARTITION; however, this operation makes a copy of the partition's data..
+REORGANIZE PARTITION; however, this operation copies the partition's data.

 TRUNCATE PARTITIONoption.
 This option takes a comma-separated list of one or more partition names.
 For example, consider the table